Ren halts before the massive gate, like a high-noon gunslinger laying down the law.

 “Not anymore.
-If Iaetrix Knights see anything Fair, they’ll take it away and throw you in lockup.”
+If Lyderea’s Knights find anything Fair, they’ll take it away and throw you in lockup.”

-Lizard Guy shakes his head, as if to say Unbelievable.
-“Lyderea’s Nightkeepers caught wind of a pact between Alaewyn Fair Folk and Alliance operatives.
-Word in the taverns is that it was just an agreement to trade wares, but that didn’t fall well on Lyderea’s ears.
-That much is rumor, but this much is fact: Lyderea has issued a kingdom-wide edict banning any trade involving Fair Folk merchandise.”
+Lizard Guy shakes his head, as if to say, Unbelievable.
+“A pact was struck between Alaewyn Fair Folk and Alliance officilas.
+Word in the taverns is that it was just an agreement to trade wares, but Lyderea didn’t care for it.
+That much is rumor, but this much is fact: the Queen has issued a protectorate-wide edict banning Fair Folk merchandise.”

 Ren’s voice tightens with anger.
 “Alaewyn lands are a thousand faire distant.
 We have nothing to do with them.”

 Lizard Guy gives him a weary look.
-“It’s none of my business.
+“It’s not my business.
 None of yours, either.”

-For a second, Ren looks like he’s about to retort, but then he relaxes and nods in agreement.
+For a second, Ren looks like he’s about to retort, then he nods in agreement.
 “Speak your cost.”

-Both go on autopilot, trading offers and counteroffers in a quick monotone.
-Before I know it, they arrive at a price.
+They go on autopilot, trading offers and counteroffers in a quick monotone.
+Before I know it, they’ve arrived at a price.